torchbox/design-in-browser-bootstrap/README.md

 #### Deploying

+(NB: you do NOT need to create the directory on the remote server.
+This will be done for you automatically).

 * Run `grunt stage`
 * Your site should now be available at `http://yourserver.com/[whatever folder name you gave in staging-config.json]`